 When the emergency or curfew occurs, it is usually too late for preparations.

 Therefore, you should plan for various exceptional situations in advance.
 Because those who are prepared for all eventualities have a good chance of reacting.

 It makes sense to create good conditions for a self-sufficient life!

 This means that you can provide for yourself.
 And that independently of the state's infrastructure and also of other people.

 Self-sufficiency with food and water is a central topic here.
 You can achieve this by creating your own garden and primarily relying on growing vegetables.
 This way, you can design a vegetable garden and an orchard.

 The supply of water is also important.
 For this, you install your own well in your garden or rely on the supply from a nearby river.
 If you do not have both, you should store water and deal with how long water is durable.

 Solar or photovoltaic technology is the first choice here, as it draws its energy from sunlight and thus always provides a supply of power.
-Check out my list of the best solar panels for this.
+Refer to my list of the best solar panels for this.

 What you need to know about stockpiling

 Stockpiling is a central topic in prepping.
 However, it is not only about having enough food available.
 Other factors also play a role.
 After all, there are various consumables that are indispensable.